sjogreen/tiller_ai_autocat/README.md

 - This works for me, and I've tried to make it somewhat generic so it works for others -- but I DISCLAIM ALL RESPONSBILITY IF IT MESSES ANYTHING UP IN YOUR SHEET.
 You can always undo or revert to a previous version.
 - Given how sensitive this is to data, any and all feedback about how it's working (or not) is greatly appreciated.

+## Demo Video
+- You can see this working with some sample data here: https://drive.google.com/file/d/16ROtqWboSOaNfgKGs0hUSjc3heGqFPBD/view?usp=drive_link

 ## Installation Instructions
 - First, you need to get an Open AI API Key to use.
 Sign up as a developer with Open AI and get a secret key.
 - From your Tiller connected Google Sheet, go to Extensions --> Apps Script